animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### I didn't mention fingernails (fingernails regrowth)

 In Moscow, during the Nazi attack, my grandma and her older sister, while they were little girls (my grandma was 13 and my great Aunt Tsilia was 18), threw fire bombs off the roof of their dad's and step mother's house, that the Nazi helicopters were dropping fire bombs on, meant to burn the houses.
-Their dad was fighting in the war front; their mother had died when my grandma was 5 and her sister was 10, from typhus, a very bad infectious disease, while their step mother was sick with tuberculosis; and a little younger step-brother Yura who was too young to help throw the fire bombs.
+Their dad was fighting in the war front; their mother had died when my grandma was 5 and her sister was 10, from typhus, a very bad infectious disease.
+Their step mother was sick with tuberculosis; and a little younger step-brother Yura who was too young to help throw the fire bombs.

 She was about 24 when she and my grandpa arrived to Samarkand.
 She was a German language teacher, before my uncle was born.
 She didn't know German, but she knew Yiddish, so she accepted the job, since Yiddish is close to German.
 Later, she was a teacher of Russian language and Russian literature, separate fields.
 Later, she was an academic principle of a school and continued teaching.